-The Brisbane Writers Workshop showcases professionals who support writers in literary and corporate environments.
+The Brisbane Writers Workshop showcases professionals who support writers in literary, corporate & government settings.
 Our experts seek to:

-- Connect writers with editors, assessors and resources
+- Connect writers with editors, resources & submission calls

 - Provide workshops which explore fresh terrain

 If you’d like to contribute as a presenter or a guest speaker, drop us a line at firstname.lastname@example.org

 Lauren Elise Daniels is an awarded poet, editor, author and mentor.
 Her poetry, travel writing, essays and articles have been published internationally, commencing with 1st place in the 1987 Newport Poetry Contest in Rhode Island, USA.
 Through the 1990s, she attained her BA in Writing from Fairfield University, worked for Ziff-Davis Publishing, and completed her MFA with Emerson College where she studied under Andre Dubus III and Sam Cornish.
 She relocated to Australia in 1999 and has edited over 100 fiction and non-fiction titles, many of which have attracted awards and recognition.